-1. Turn off the circuit breaker providing power to the machine before accessing the timer assembly.

-Caution: One of the terminals on the main power switch remains "hot" even when the machine's main power switch is turned off-so turn the power off at the circuit breaker.

-- 2. Remove the two screws securing the front lower panel. - 3.
+- 1. Turn off the circuit breaker providing power to the machine before pulling the control drawer out to access the timer assembly. - Caution: One of the terminals on the main power switch remains "hot" even when the machine's main power switch is turned off-so turn the power off at the circuit breaker. - 2.
+Remove the two 8-32 x 1⁄2" Screws securing the control drawer and slide it out to its fully extended position. - 3.
 Using the timer assembly label, determine which cam is to be adjusted.
 Double check by counting over from cam 1 to the cam to be adjusted. - 4.
 Determine which edge of the cam groove to be adjusted is the leading edge (contacts the limit switch actuator first when the shaft is rotating) and which edge of the groove is the trailing edge.
 The leading edge of the cam groove determines when in the cycle the control action begins and should not be changed. - 5.
 Adjust the trailing edge of the cam groove by rotating the appropriate side of the cam in the proper direction to either increase or decrease the cam's groove; resulting in increasing or decreasing the total time that switch will be held ON.